Setting up and maintaining a Register of Registrable Controllers (RORC)

 Q The identified controller did not respond to the notices that was sent to confirm their particulars.
 Can I still file the RORC information with ACRA?

-A: If a company, foreign company or LLP is unable to get a response from a potential controller within 30 days from the date of the notice sent, the most recent particulars of the potential controller held by the company / foreign company / LLP must be entered into its RORC with a note stating that the particulars have not been confirmed by the controller within 2 business days after the end of the 30-day period.
+A: If a company, foreign company or LLP is unable to get a response from a potential controller within 30 days from the date of the notice sent, the most recent particulars of the potential controller held by the company / foreign company / LLP must be entered into its RORC with a note stating that the particulars have not been confirmed by the controller within 7 calendar days after the end of the 30-day period.

 Entities that are exempted from RORC requirements